Complete List Of Current Premier League Managers (2025)

 The team’s stunning change helped them finish in 11th place in the Premier League after an impressive run of 12 wins in the last 18 games.

-Newcastle rewarded him with a long-term contract on August 5, 2022, after amazing results.
+After amazing results, Newcastle rewarded him with a long-term contract on August 5, 2022.
 On January 31, 2023, the team secured a place in the EFL Cup final after a 3-1 aggregate victory over Southampton.

 This achievement was the club’s first cup final appearance in over 23 years.
 Impressively, Newcastle held Leicester City to a goalless draw to secure a remarkable top-four finish in the Premier League.
 This feat celebrated Newcastle’s return to the UEFA Champions League after a two-decade break.